-Roadway pavements that have exceeded their functional life are programmed for reconstruction through the City's Capital Improvement Program.
-Pavement reconstruction projects involve removal of the existing failed roadway section and replacement with a new roadway structural system using new or recycled materials.
+Roadway pavements that have exceeded their functional life are designated for reconstruction through the City's Capital Improvement Program.
+Pavement reconstruction projects involve removal of the deteriorated roadway section and replacement with a new roadway structural system using new or recycled materials.
 Reconstruction projects address all necessary street repairs, including roadway base materials, asphalt or concrete pavement, curb and gutter, sidewalks, accessibility ramps, and drainage improvements.

-To insure our investment in road reconstruction, maintenance should be funded at a level that prevents further degradation and delays or avoids the need for reconstruction.
+To maximize our investment in road reconstruction, maintenance should be funded at a level that prevents further degradation, increase remaining service life, and delays the need for reconstruction.
 The most efficient maintenance strategy is to keep good roads in good condition.
 With proper and timely application of surface treatments on new roads, it is feasible that the pavement can be kept in good condition for a very long time - 25 to 35 years or longer.
 The current range of pavement conditions requires careful planning to select the best pavement treatment options.